How to Get Addiction Help Without Sidetracking Your Career

 Know When It’s Time to Take a Break and Seek Help

-Sometimes, it can difficult to see the signs of addiction, especially in yourself.
+Sometimes, it can be difficult to see the signs of addiction, especially in yourself.
 Loved ones may begin to notice changes in your behavior, like sudden moodiness and lack of energy.
 These symptoms can impact your work as well, and ultimately be what makes you start to realize you have a problem and need help.
 If you are worried about whether taking time off for recovery will impact your career, you really shouldn’t be.
 Honesty is best when it comes to talking to your supervisor or HR department and asking for the time you need.
 Your company may even have additional resources that can help you get through the recovery process and take better care of your mental health.
 Also, the time you take may be covered by FMLA, which allows employees up to 12 weeks of protected, unpaid leave annually to care for themselves or immediate family members.
-If you really don’t want to talk to your employer about your addiction, you should also know it’s okay to simply ask for time off due to medical reasons.
+If you don’t want to talk to your employer about your addiction, you should also know it’s okay to simply ask for time off due to medical reasons.
 You do not have to disclose the exact reason.

 Make Time to Really Care for Yourself